rmaia/pavo/cran-comments.md

     Message: Forbidden

 These are false positives, as both URLs are valid and resolve correctly on all broswers tested (Safari 14.0, Chrome 86.0.4240.111, Firefox 82.0).

-Apologies for the brief resubmission time.
-This is mainly to avoid archival given the upcoming archiving of a dependency (alphashape3D), which we now used conditionally and have moved to Suggests.